 Let Upton’s garden put a spring in your step

-Swathes of narcissus are swaying in the orchard.
+Swathes of narcissus swaying in the orchard

 We have a large collection of different narcissus cultivars.
 They range in colour from deep yellows to light creams.
 In the orchard narcissi ‘King Alfred’ have golden yellow petals and a matching cup.
 Others may have reflexed petals, with different colour cups of yellow or white.

-Follow the path from the orchard down to the wild garden, our mini-arboretum.
+Then, when you're done, follow the path from the orchard down to the wild garden, our mini-arboretum.